EnlightenmentDesign/web-communication-design-development-2/02 - grid/01 - grid system/README.md

 ### Media Queries

-This is a great start to our grid system, but you will notice that now that the columns are in place, if you make your browser window wider and smaller the grid expands from one edge of the browser to the other and does not change.
-In order to create a layout that will be able to adjust based on how you would like to style the site we will need to start adding some `media queries`.
+This is a great start to our grid system, but you will notice that now that the columns are in place, if you make your browser window wider and smaller the grid expands from one edge of the browser to the other and does not change. to create a layout that will be able to adjust based on how you would like to style the site we will need to start adding some `media queries`.
 These media queries will help us create breakpoints for how our system will work.

 The media queries we are going to use follow t-shirt size standards:
 * **xs**: (default, no media queries necessary)